MukeshDubey1420/Flask_Documentation/Readme.md

 #### This is a dynamic URL example

 * `@app.route('/user/<name>)` This here suggests the variable part <name> , it takes in any variable name and displays it later. **If ‘teacher’ is supplied to def hello_user(name): function as argument.
 The hello_user() function checks if an argument received matches ‘teacher’ or not.
 If it matches, the application is redirected to the hello_teacher() function using url_for(), otherwise to the hello_students() function passing the received argument as guest parameter to it.**

+## Back-end Web Framework: Flask (Part-3: How to make a simple Login Page using Get and Post)

+* `HTTP protocol` is the core basis of data communication in **(WWW) world wide web**.
+It is *designed to communicate between clients and servers*.
+It works as a request-respond protocol.
+HTTP has different methods of data retrieval from specified URL and those methods have been defined in this protocol.

+* **GET**: Browser requests server to get data in an unencrypted form stored on that page and send it. **It’s the default method**. *It can be cached and remains in browser history*.

+* **POST**: It is **used to send HTML form data to be processed to a specified resource**. *Browser tells the server that it wants to posts some new data to the URL and it is only stored once.
+Data received by POST method is not cached by server*.

+* **PUT**: It replaces all current representations of the target resource with the uploaded content.
+Similar to Post, it might trigger the store procedure multiple times by overwriting the old data.
+It is helpful when suppose your connection is lost during transmission.
+In this situation a system between the browser and the server might receive the request safely a second time without breaking things.

+* **DELETE**: It removes all current representations of the target resource given by a URL.

+* *By default, a route answers to GET requests only*, but that can be changed by providing the methods argument to the route() decorator.
+Here I am just going to use here two common HTTP methods: **GET and POST**

+**For GET request `request.args.get('nm')` is used .**

+**For POST request `request.form[‘nm’]` is used.**

+To collect form data we require module: `request`